Insurance for Fix and Flips: Finding the Right Policy for Real Estate Investors

 In most cases, investment properties are vacant at the time of a sale.
 So as soon as the home is purchased, it would require vacant property insurance.
 Within a few weeks, the property rehab begins.
 At this point, the investor would need to switch from a vacant property to a builder’s risk policy.
 Once the rehab is completed, they would need to go back to a vacant property policy until the house is sold, or switch to a rental property policy if they decide to rent it out.

 Locating an insurance product that accommodates the needs of house-flippers can be challenging.
 Many insurers will not touch this type of risk, and investors need to shop around to find the right policy.
-The best place to start is to speak with an independent insurance agent.
+The best place to start is to speak with an independent insurance agent like me.
 Independent agents work with several of the top insurers in your state.
-They are not captive to any particular carrier, and as such, they can do the shopping for you and find the right policy to fit your specific needs.
+We are not captive to any particular carrier, and as such, they can do the shopping for you and find the right policy to fit your specific needs.
+Have questions?
+Give me a call at (301) 874-0772.